AdaCore/spark2014/docs/guidance/main.rst

 gets more run-time checks proved automatically.
 Nevertheless, you should start at this level because many checks are not initially provable due to imprecise types and missing contracts.
-As you add precise types and contracts to the program, it becomes profitable for you to perform analyses at higher proof levels 1 and 2 to get more run-time checks proved automatically.
+As you add precise types and contracts to the program, you can perform analyses at higher proof levels 1 and 2 to get more run-time checks proved automatically.

 Proving AoRTE requires interacting with GNATprove inside GPS.
 Thus, we suggest that you select a unit (preferably one with few dependences over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
-Open GPS on your project, display this unit inside GPS, and put the focus on this unit.
+Open GPS on your project, display this unit inside GPS, and place the focus on this unit.
 Inside this unit, select a subprogram (preferably one with few calls to other unproved subprograms, ideally a leaf subprogram not calling other unproved subprograms) with some unproved checks.
 This is the first subprogram you will analyze at Silver